-Among the twelve participants, Yukiteru Amano (a 14-year-old boy) is clueless about what is happening within himself.
+Among the twelve participants, Yukiteru Amano (a 14-year-old boy) is the most clueless about what is happening.
 At first, he thinks that Deus Ex Machina (the present god of space and time) was just a figment of this imagination.
 But then he becomes capable of reading the future with his phone.
-Now he is part of a deadly game in which he is Deus Ex Machina's the top bet as the one with the highest chance to win the game.
+Now he is part of a deadly game in which he is Deus Ex Machina's top bet as the one with the highest chance to win the game.
 With that bet in place, he is also the main target of the other Future Diary holders.

 5. Nanatsu no Taizai (The Seven Deadly Sins)

 What's with criminals turning into the main characters nowadays?
 Well every coin has two sides, so good and evil must be two sides of the same coin.
 We should always consider both sides of everything that's happening in the world.
 Remember, it's the victors that claim justice and write history.
 In the case of the Nanatsu no Taizai (The Seven Deadly Sins), the ones in position, the Holy Knights, are the evil ones.

 In a kingdom that's overtaken by Holy Knights who are corrupt with power and glory, the only hope is to invoke the help of the criminal-group Nanatsu no Taizai (The Seven Deadly Sins).
 They were once the most powerful knights in the kingdom but have been condemned as a criminal group that tried to commit treason.